Paklenica: History

 Approximately eight thousand years ago, the first cattle breeders and farmers arrived in the area, bringing wheat, domestic goats and sheep, as well as the knowledge of their breeding.
 Hunter-gathering lost its importance, and livestock-rearing began on Velebit.
 Plenty of material evidence, such as bones of domestic animals, tools and equipment used by prehistoric shepherds and decorated clay tableware, was found in the caves that served as shelter for people and cattle.

 During the last two thousand years BC, during the Bronze Age, the first fortifications and stone buildings were erected by Liburian peoples.
 They could serve as shelter to the population from the surrounding villages in case of danger, and some of them may have been permanent settlements where the local rulers had their seats.
 In addition, they oversaw important cattle and trade routes leading to Velebit and further to Lika via Paklenica or Rujan.
 Some of them served to oversee navigation.
 They are now destroyed, but ring-shaped mounds ("gromila", pl. "gromile") up to several meters in height can still be seen in some places.
 In the immediate vicinity of the fortifications, casket heaps – deposits of large round stone under which former rulers were buried in caskets made of stone tablets – have been found.
 Most of them have been dug out and the graves robbed, but they are still visible, as in the area of hamlet Ljubotić in Tribanj.

 Over the last two thousand years BC, the east coast of the Adriatic was gradually conquered by the Roman legions.
 After the Roman province of Dalmatia was founded in the early 1st century AD, permanent Roman reign was established.
 Starigrad (Roman name: Argyruntum) was established at the time, and it soon developed into an important trading center.
 In the 4th century AD, Emperor Tiberius had it fortified with walls and towers.
 The town cemetery was situated by the road that led southwest of the town.
 Plenty of archaeological findings were collected from approximately 400 explored graves – jewelry, glassware and metalware, weapons and tools.
 The most interesting finding is certainly the ancient glass collection – as many as 146 vessels of different forms (bowls, glasses, bottled) – kept in the Zadar Museum of Archeology.

 Life in Argyruntum came to a standstill in the early 4th century AD.
-The era of peace was interrupted by attacks of barbaric nations that eventually led to the decline of the Roman state.
+The era of peace was interrupted by attacks of tribal peoples that contributed to the decline of the Roman Empire in the west.
 In an attempt to bring the Adriatic coast back into the Empire, East Roman Emperor Justinian built a system of fortifications to secure navigation and protect the local population.
 The ruins of forts and towers above Modrič and near Sveta Trojica in Tribanj are parts of this defensive system that briefly postponed the final decline of the ancient world in the Adriatic.